EspressoSystems/espresso-sequencer/contracts/script/README.md

    1. Select the approval process created in Step 2
    1. Be sure to save `DEFENDER_SECRET` ("Team Secret key") and `DEFENDER_KEY` ("Team API Key"), that is shown at the end of this step, into the `.env` file.
 The keys won't be available later at a later point.
+4. In the home folder of this repo, you're in a nix shell: Enter `nix-shell` in the terminal
+5. If the contracts have never been compiled run, `forge build`

 ## Deployments